Cooper Kupp Player Prop Bets for NFL Week 17 | Los Angeles vs. Baltimore 1/2/2022

 Recent Performances

-- In last week's outing against the Vikings, Kupp was targeted 13 times, totaling 109 yards on 10 receptions.
+- Against the Vikings last week, Kupp was targeted 13 times and totaled 109 yards on 10 receptions.

-- Kupp's 41 targets have led to 32 grabs for 368 yards (122.7 per game) and three touchdowns in his last three games.
+- Kupp's 32 grabs over his last three games are good enough for 368 yards (122.7 ypg) and three touchdowns.
+He's been targeted 41 times.

 Kupp's Los Angeles Teammates